thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 ![Task output with failures](pe_console_failures.png)

-Now that we've run our first task, how do you know how to use this task?
+Now that we've run our first task, how do we know how to use this task?
 Let's use the PE Console to find out.
 We'll go back to that top-level **Tasks** tab.
 Instead of typing a name this time, click in that text box and wait a moment.
 All of the installed tasks will show up in the drop-down, and you can scroll